 Troublemaker cards represent the disruptive characters in Equestria.
 You play these cards face-down at a Problem.
 They have no effect until they're turned face-up ("uncovered") at the beginning of your Troublemaker Phase.
 Each player can have no more than one face-up Troublemaker at each Problem.
 (See below for details on playing and defeating Troublemakers.)

-Important: You can't score points from a Problem that has an opponent's faceup Troublemaker.
+Important: You can't confront a Problem that has an opponent's face-up Troublemaker.

 Reference Cards